Caledonian Braves F.C.

 The club originated from Edusport Academy, a residential youth academy for French footballers founded in 2011 and initially based at the Ravenscraig Regional Sports Facility in Motherwell, North Lanarkshire, before relocating to Lesser Hampden in Glasgow in 2015.
 A second centre based in Edinburgh opened in 2014.
 From the 2014–15 season onwards, they fielded a team under the Edusport Academy name in Scottish senior football, the only private academy to do so in a recognised senior league.
 They initially played in the South of Scotland League before winning promotion to the Lowland League in 2017.
 As Edusport, the senior team played at the Hamilton Palace Sports Ground in Hamilton, South Lanarkshire (2014–2015) and Galabank in Annan, Dumfries and Galloway (2015–2019).

 From 2018 onwards, the senior team began to operate separately from the academy after launching a membership scheme, Our Football Club.
-In 2019 they were rebranded as Caledonian Braves and opened their own Alliance Park ground within Strathclyde Country Park in North Lanarkshire.
+In 2019 they were rebranded as Caledonian Braves and moved to Alliance Park, formerly known as Bothwellhaugh, within Strathclyde Country Park in North Lanarkshire.

-In 2025, American investor Logan Chandler purchased a minority stake of the club.

 History

 Academy

 The Edusport Academy was founded in 2011 by Chris Ewing with the aim of helping talented young French footballers to develop their skills in football and the English language, and gain opportunities with British professional clubs.
 Initially, the main training venues were the Ravenscraig Regional Sports Facility in Motherwell, North Lanarkshire, and the Hamilton Palace Sports Ground in Hamilton, South Lanarkshire, with English classes taking place at New College Lanarkshire.
 Edusport expanded in 2014, opening an Edinburgh centre with training at Ainslie Park and education at Edinburgh College.
-In 2015, they decided to relocate from Motherwell to a new Glasgow base; the Academy now trains at Lesser Hampden with educational classes at City of Glasgow College.
+In 2015, they decided to relocate from Motherwell to a new Glasgow base; the academy now trains at Lesser Hampden with educational classes at City of Glasgow College.

 Four women were added to the Edusport Academy programme in 2015.
 They are based at the Edinburgh centre and will gain senior experience through a partnership with Spartans of the Scottish Women's Premier League.